On Lagrangian tori in K3 surfaces: Main result

 If $(X,\omega)$ is a K{\"a}hler K3 surface, then every Maslov-zero Lagrangian torus $L \subset (X,\omega)$ has non-trivial homology class.
-This was proved by Sheridan and Smith (see Theorem 1.4 in \cite{Sher-Smith}) for some K{\"a}hler symplectic forms on $X$.
-Their proof uses deep methods of homological mirror symmetry.
-The theorem's generalization to the case of arbitrary K{\"a}hler form is due to Entov and Verbitsky.
-See Theorem 1.1 in \cite{Ent-Verbit-2}.
-Their proof reduces the general case to a case where the Sheridan-Smith theorem applies.
-This note presents some further generalizations; namely, what we shall prove is: \begin{theorem} Let $(X,\omega)$ be a symplectic (i.e., not necessarily K{\"a}hler) K3 surface.
+Sheridan and Smith (see Theorem 1.4 in \cite{Sher-Smith}) proved this result for specific K{\"a}hler symplectic forms on $X$, using advanced methods of homological mirror symmetry.
+The theorem's generalization to arbitrary K{\"a}hler forms is due to Entov and Verbitsky, as found in Theorem 1.1 in \cite{Ent-Verbit-2}.
+Their proof reduces the general case to one where the Sheridan-Smith theorem is applicable.
+This note introduces further generalizations of these results.
+Specifically, we prove the following: \begin{theorem} Let $(X,\omega)$ be a symplectic 4-manifold homotopy-equivalent to a complex K3 surface, and suppose $c_1(X) = 0$.
 Let $L \subset (X,\omega)$ be an embedded Lagrangian torus.
-Then \begin{enumerate}[label={(\arabic*)}] \item If $L$ is homologically non-trivial, then $\alpha$ is zero.
+Then: \begin{enumerate}[label={(\arabic*)}] \item If $L$ is homologically non-trivial, then $\alpha$ is zero.

-\item If $L$ is nullhomologous modulo 2, then $\alpha$ is non-zero modulo 2. \end{enumerate} In particular, if the homology class of $L$ is non-trivial, then its modulo 2 reduction is also non-trivial. \end{theorem} The proof closely follows the work of Nemirovski \cite{Nemir-1}, the main novelity being the use of some basic results in Seiberg-Witten theory.
-It is also worth noting that our proof is self-contained and does not rely on \cite{Sher-Smith}.
+\item If $L$ is nullhomologous modulo 2, then $\alpha$ is non-zero modulo 2. \end{enumerate} Consequently, if the homology class of $L$ is non-trivial, its modulo 2 reduction is also non-trivial. \end{theorem} One can replace the assumptions that \((X,\omega)\) is homotopy-equivalent to a K3 surface and \(c_1(X) = 0\) with the single assumption that \(X\) is diffeomorphic to a K3 surface.
+Indeed, if \( (X, \omega) \) is a symplectic manifold diffeomorphic to a K3 surface, then \( c_1(X) = 0 \), regardless of the choice of \( \omega \).
+This is explained at the end of \S\,\ref{input}.